This message, and several others like it, confuse many people.

 Other display-generated messages will often appear “on top of” whatever else your computer is displaying.

-Understanding what they look like and what steps need to be taken means becoming familiar with your monitor’s options and controls – something completely separate from the computer itself.
+Understanding what they look like and what steps need to be taken means becoming familiar with your monitor’s options and controls, which are completely separate from the computer itself.